-At both May 31, 2022 and 2021, the Company had restricted cash of \$80,000 held by a financial institution, representing a security deposit for its United States manufacturing and office space lease.
+As of May 31, 2023 and 2022, the Company had restricted money market funds of \$150,000 and \$80,000, respectively, held by a financial institution, representing a security deposit for its United States manufacturing and office space lease.
 This amount is included in other assets on the consolidated balance sheets.